diagrams/diagrams-doc/doc/manual.rst

 The Rasterific backend is built on top of the `Rasterific`:pkg: package, which is a pure haskell rasterizer that uses `JuicyPixels`:pkg: and `FontyFruity`:pkg:.
 This is a fully featured backend that supports the full APi of the diagrams library.
-It can produce PNG, JPG, BMP, TIF and animated GIF images.
+It can produce PNG, JPG, BMP, TIF, PDF and animated GIF images.
 It also supports embedded images (see `DImage`) and although does not yet have the text handling capabilities of cairo, it does use the exact text bounding box for alignment.
 Gradients are fully supported